Bridgit-wairimu/Akan-names/README.md

 ### . cd Akan-Names

-### Then code in atom or based on the text editor you have.
+### Then code in atom or any code text editor you prefer.

 # BDD
 ## inputs